DSACMS/project-ticket-template/README.md

 # project-ticket-template

-This teplate creates tickets in project boards
+This template creates tickets in project boards

 ## About the Project
 This is a test project to create ticket templates within GitHub project boards.